django/deps/draft/email-providers.md

 ### `connection` arguments deprecated

 The `connection` argument to all django.core.mail functions and the Django `EmailMessage()` constructor is deprecated.
-Using it issues a deprecation warning.
+Providing it issues a deprecation warning.

 Similarly, the `EmailMessage.connection` property (which can be set after